surniaulula/wpsso/readme.txt

 = 9.2.0 =

-(2021/10/15) Fixed a possible condition where WP_HOME could be used for the Site Address URL when a new site was created in a network / multisite setup.
+(2021/10/15) Fixed a condition where WP_HOME could be used for the Site Address URL for non-default sites in a multisite setup.

 = 9.1.2 =